-So if you are following this workout routine and changing your old previous split routine, then it will be a new stimulus for your muscles which will force the body to produce results.
+So if you are following this workout routine and changing your old previous split routine, then it will be a new stimulus for your muscles that will force the body to produce results.

 If you are a beginner or at an intermediate level, then training your chest and back together is a very good option.
 Beginners can perform chest and back together with some shoulder exercises which cover the major muscle groups of the upper body.
 On the next day, they can do lower body exercise which makes it a very effective upper-lower body workout split for beginners.

 If you are working your back and chest together, then your biceps and triceps will also assist during the exercise therefore you don’t have to train it separately if you are a beginner.
 But people who have already been working out for a while and are at an intermediate stage should train their arms separately.

 The chances of lifting heavy weights are higher when training back and chest together.
 Most of the major lifts like bent-over rows, bench press, one-arm rows are all heavy compound movements that help to stimulate growth.
 So training both chest and back will make you more strong and you will gain a lot of size with proper nutrition and rest.

 Important Things to Consider

 Design Your Program Wisely

 When you design your workout program, ensure you are not training your arms the next day after your chest and back workout.
 This is because your arms and shoulders will already be working during the chest and back workout, so there should be a rest day in between.
-A gap of 48 hours between these two workout should be there.
+A gap of 48 hours between these two workouts should be there.

 For example, let’s say if you train your chest and back on Monday, then on the next day, you should train your legs.
 On Wednesday you can train your biceps, triceps, and shoulder together.
 This way, you are giving enough time to your muscles to get recovered.